kittenbothk/kittenbothk-Eng/Kits/PowerBrick10in1/info/partslist.md

-# PowerBrick積木零件清單
+# PowerBrick Building Blocks List

-PowerBrick連積木版的零件清單，請核實積木包沒有缺少零件。
+Please make sure that there are no missing blocks.

-## 零件清單
+## Parts List

 ![](partslist/page1.jpg)